AnnaVertikova/SimpleBashUtils_C/README.md

 # Simple Bash Utils

-Implementation of Bash text utilities: cat, grepin in C.
+Implementation of Bash text utilities: cat, grep in C.
 This is an individual educational project developed by me at School 21.